drocheam/optrace/docs/source/examples.rst

 **File**: `examples/gui_automation.py <https://github.com/drocheam/optrace/blob/main/examples/gui_automation.py>`_

-**Description**: An example on how to automate the GUI.
-Varies the position and size of a line source that illuminates a sphere lens.
+**Description**: An example on GUI automation.
+Position and size of a line source are varied, which illuminates a sphere lens.

 **Screenshots**: